smartcontractkit/chainlink-starknet/packages-ts/gauntlet-starknet-cli/README.md

-# Gauntlet Starknet CLI
+# Starknet Gauntlet CLI

 This packages expose the commands to be used as a CLI of the following packages:

-- @chainlink/gauntlet-starknet-example
+- @chainlink/starknet-gauntlet-example
-- @chainlink/gauntlet-starknet-account
+- @chainlink/starknet-gauntlet-account
-- @chainlink/gauntlet-starknet-ocr2
+- @chainlink/starknet-gauntlet-ocr2

 ## Setup